rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 #### Step 1: Generate benchmark data

-The first step performs all PyRosetta modeling calculations, any preparation steps for Rosetta applications, and submits calculations to the computing cluster.
+The first step performs all initial PyRosetta and Rosetta modeling calculations via a computing cluster.
 The generation script takes about 30min to run.
 Afterward, job completion requires roughly 1K CPU hours for all 12 tests.
 To run the generation step, use the command line below.

 	```
 	./generate_test_data.py --energy_fxn franklin2019 --which_tests all